About the New York AIR Society

 For Asthma, Immunology and Respiratory Medicine

-In 1991, a group of young professionals came together to form the New York AIR Society because some of them or their family members had been treated for asthma, allergies and/or immune system disorders at National Jewish Health.
+In 1991, a group of young professionals came together to form the New York AIR Society, because some of them or their family members had been treated for asthma, allergies and/or immune system disorders at National Jewish Health in Denver.
 This common tie gave them the inspiration to assist National Jewish Health in its efforts.

 Each year, the Committee plans an exciting night to honor a local leader who has shown devotion, talent and integrity in his or her industry.
-The Benefit includes terrific food, drinks, live music, dancing, live auction and raffle prizes for as many as 400 professionals.
+The Benefit includes terrific food, drink, live music, dancing and and an auction for nearly 400 professionals.